-The open() must only fail for severe, unrecoverable errors.
+The open() must only fail for severe, unrecoverable errors (this kind of errors is implementation dependent).
 Minor defects should be noticed by the DS but the open() should succeed.
 For details on this please also see the device specifications detailing more on the correct open() behaviour.